Avoiding selection bias in gravitational wave astronomy: General Formulation

 If the statistic passes a threshold $x>\xth$ a \trigger{} is produced, and the value of $x$ is recorded; we denote this case $\detect$, and $D=(\detect,x)$.
 If on the other hand $x\le\xth$, no \trigger{} is produced and no value for $x$ is recorded and $D=\nodet$.
 We define $\modelset$ as our set of plausible models and must include at least two models with one describing the presence and the other the absence of a signal.
 In general the method extends to many alternative signal models.
 When specifying a set of models in this way we allow that any model may be true, and that the \trigger{} has a non-zero probability under all of the models.
 For any single model $\model$ the likelihood function defining the distribution of the statistic $x$ is expressed as $p(x|\model,\sigpar,\globpar,I)$ where $\sigpar$ are the parameters unique to this model, and $\globpar$ are the \emph{global} parameters which are common to all \trials{} (following standard Bayesian notation we use $I$ throughout to represent additional information regarding the experiment, and the global parameters $\globpar$).
 Upon performing the single \trial{}, we are interested in inferring the parameters $\globpar$.
 In the case of a statistic above threshold, $\detect$, we can write the posterior distribution on $\globpar$ as

 where $P(\model|\globpar,I)$ represents the prior probability on the model $\model$ conditional on the global parameters.
-Here we are summing the trigger likelihoods over the possible models, and we do not assume that the model priors are independent of the global parameters, which will be important when discussing signal abundance and rates.
+Here we are summing the trigger likelihoods over the set of possible models $\modelset$, and we do not assume that the model priors are independent of the global parameters, which will be important when discussing signal abundance and rates.
+The range of possible models can include those where more than one signal is present in the data.
 We have used the fact that the probability of a \trigger{} conditional on the value $x$ is strictly equal to $H(x-\xth)$ (where $H(x)$ is the Heaviside step function) which is equal to unity for $x>\xth$.
-If the model has local parameters $\sigpar$, we calculate the factor $p(x|\globpar,\model,I)$, i.e. the likelihood of the data conditional on the model and the global parameters, by marginalisation:
+If the model has local parameters $\sigpar$, we calculate the factor $p(x|\globpar,\model,I)$, i.e. the likelihood of the data conditional on the model and the global parameters, by marginalization:

 where $\Theta_{\model}$ is the local parameter space associated with the local parameter $\theta_{\model}$ and the model $\model$.
 Note that we do not modify this likelihood function to reflect our knowledge of the threshold.